A Guide To MBA In Business Analytics From IIM

 Business analysis is the hottest job of the century.
-Find out what do you need for an MBA in business analytics and what are the career prospects?
+Find out what you need for an MBA in business analytics from IIM and what are your career prospects.
 By IIM Skills- online CAT coaching.

 Every business has always wanted data to study consumer behavior.
 This is because consumer surveys have limitations.
 Test subjects are known to behave differently in a controlled environment than they would normally.
 But the internet data is all real data and reflects actual trends and behavior of consumers.

 This data contains information like buying behavior, trends, user feedback and reviews, and many more.
 This data is highly valuable to the companies so that they can target consumers interested in similar products, sell complementary products, or improve existing products.

 In times before the internet, user data was minimal and scarce and companies had to take a lot of effort and spend a lot of money to find ideas or test their products and gain insights.